VitakSharper/notepocket-simple-lo/src/prd.md

 ## Success Metrics

 - Users can successfully embed and manage images in text notes
+- **NEW**: Users can intuitively resize images using visual drag handles
-- Notes with embedded images render properly across all views
+- Notes with embedded images render properly across all views at custom sizes
 - Image upload and management feels intuitive
+- **NEW**: Image resizing provides immediate visual feedback and maintains aspect ratios
 - Performance remains smooth with embedded media
-- Local storage efficiently handles image data
+- Local storage efficiently handles image data and dimensions